prabindh/euclid/README.md

 Lack of training images reduces training accuracy, when manual annotation is not an option. euclidaug serves to improve availability of training images, specially 2D.

-Euclidaug can generate 1000s of annotated/labelled training images in minutes.
+Euclidaug can generate 1000s of precisely annotated/labelled training images in minutes, without manual work.

 ## Installing euclidaug